Gabe-Velasquez/Bootcamp-Portfolio/README.md

 # Bootcamp-Portfolio

 ## Introduction
 During the coding bootcamp, students need a place to display the projects that they work on.
 The idea of the portfolio is so we can show employers our skills in a webpage.
+This is the first module of the bootcamp to focus on page responsiveness.

 ## Installation
 No installation needed.
 Site is hosted on Github Pages.